ciceklab/ECOLE/README.md

-# ECOLÉ: Learning to call copy number variants on whole exome sequencing data
+# ECOLE: Learning to call copy number variants on whole exome sequencing data

-> ECOLÉ is a deep learning based software that performs CNV call predictions on WES data using read depth sequences.
+> ECOLE is a deep learning based software that performs CNV call predictions on WES data using read depth sequences.

-> The manuscript can be found here:  <a href="https://www.biorxiv.org/content/10.1101/2022.11.17.516880v1" target="_blank">**ECOLÉ: Learning to call copy number variants on whole exome sequencing data**</a>
+> The manuscript can be found here:  <a href="https://www.biorxiv.org/content/10.1101/2022.11.17.516880v1" target="_blank">**ECOLE: Learning to call copy number variants on whole exome sequencing data**</a>

 > The repository with the necessary data and scripts to reproduce the results in the paper can be found here: <a href="https://zenodo.org/record/7317266#.Y3F0jS8w1hE" target="_blank">**ECOLE results reproduction**</a>